I love Hawaiian rolls y’all.

 Have you ever Q’ed?
 You know, grilled up some meat?
 Wanna know how to bbq?
 Check out this post on how to do it.

-Your husband will be shocked.
-Maybe he’ll do the dishes. *winks*
+Your family will be shocked.
+Maybe they’ll do the dishes. *winks*

 ~ Peace, Love, and Sliders Y’all